lucarv/deadbandfilter/README.md

 # Azure Industrial Iot - OPC UA Deadband Filter

 This module can be chained on Azure IoT Edge in a pipeline after the opc publisher to effectively filter messages that fall within bookends.
-For more info opn deadband, see the foundation website [here]](https://reference.opcfoundation.org/v104/Core/DataTypes/DeadbandType/)
+For more info OPC UA deadband, see the foundation website [here]](https://reference.opcfoundation.org/v104/Core/DataTypes/DeadbandType/)
 As of the last commit of this repo, the feature was still in the backlog for Azure IIoT team.
 Whenever this feature is implemented this becomes obsolete.

+Disclaimer: This sample is for demonstration purposes only.
+It has not being thouroughly tested outside sunny day scenarios.

 ## How does it work
 You can configure the module in one of the two available modes, **Absolute** or **Percent**.
 This is controlled by setting the environmental variable DBF_TYPE (percent or absolute).